microPaul/ATtiny412-Sleeping-Lighthouse/README.md

 Resistors with 5% tolerance are fine.
 Measure and record the voltage from TP1 to ground; it should be 1.5 to 1.6 VDC (if it’s lower than 1.45 the AA cell should be replaced).
 Next, measure and record the voltage from TP2 to ground.
 Calculate the difference between the two measurements.
 They should differ by no more than 50 mV (15 mV is typical).
 If the meter fails this test then the meter's input impedance is too low, and you will need to try a different meter.
 Now set your volt meter to lowest DC voltage scale available (probably 200mV full scale) but not less than 20 mV full scale.
 Measure the voltage from TP3 to Ground.
 It should be about 11 mV.
-If it’s outside the range of 8 to 15 mV then go find another mete because this measurement shows that the meter under test is not acceptable.
+If it’s outside the range of 8 to 15 mV then go find another meter because this measurement shows that the meter under test is not acceptable.
 Next, measure the voltage from TP4 to ground; it should be about 5 mV.
 If it’s somewhere between 3 and 7 mV you are OK.
 Just know that the value displayed by the meter is equivalent to 5mV.
 If the measurement is outside that range, then try another meter.
 At this point, if your meter has passed all these tests, then it may be used for the procedure presented below.